 Conditioner without palm oil

 - The Guardian (for frizzy, dry or damaged hair)

 - Viva La Body: (in Australia) all nine conditioners

-At long last we were able to find palm oil free cosmetics!
+Most all beauty items in stores have palm oil ingredients.
+At long last we were able to find makeup and cosmetics that are palm oil free.

 - Lipstick: They offer 30 palm oil free lipsticks in neutrals, pinks, oranges, reds, purples, and more.

 They clearly list all of their ingredients on their website.
 They use organic coconut oil, organic avocado oil, and organic castor oil instead of palm oil.

 Hurraw! makes their products with vegan, organic and raw ingredients.
 Their Aura Balms are coconut-based.
 You can use them on brow ridges, cheeks, collarbones — on skin where you want some color.

 See our post, Palm Oil Free Makeup, for more products and info.

 - Anti-Aging SPF 20+ Mineral Foundation